electrovir/byu_baja/documentation/speedotachometer/speedo_documentation.md

 Things we learned:
   * Need more permenant magnet mount to the clutch.
 It kept falling off.
   * Speedometer is not working properly.
-    * Mostly likely a code issue as rearranging the sensor + magnet didn't seem to help.
+    * Most likely a code issue as rearranging the sensor + magnet didn't seem to help.
   * Android app is crashing on the part that splits up the incoming text by spaces/colons.
 Not sure why this is happening but it's easy to fix.
   * Engine is maxing out at around 3200 rpm.
 At least, according to our tachometer.
   * Tachometer appears to be working **just fine**.
 We just need to mount the sensor and magnet better.